-Epstein, and then threatened her. also testified that he watched Maxwell direct a room full of underage girls to kiss, dance, and touch one another in a sexual way for Defendant and Epstein to watch.
-Another witness, testified that Defendant recruited her from her school campus to have sex with Epstein with lies about being her personal assistant.
-Two other witnesses, one an underage victim (the police detective who ultimately ended up investigating Epstein (Detective Joseph Recarey, Retired), gave testimony about how Epstein used other women to recruit minors to have sex with him.
-Most recently, a witness testified that Defendant would call him and ask him to bring over young girls that she would provide to Epstein.
-See McCawley Decl. at Exhibit 9, ROUGH Deposition

-Transcript of at 162:8-19.
-It is against this backdrop that Defendant has filed a motion seeking sanctions.
+Epstein, and then threatened her.
+1 also testified that he watched Maxwell direct a room full of underage girls to kiss, dance, and touch one another in a sexual way for Defendant and Epstein to watch.2 Another witness. , testified that Defendant recruited her from her school campus to have sex with Epstein with lies about being her personal assistant.3) and the other, the police detective Two other witnesses, one an underage victim (who ultimately ended up investigating Epstein (Detective Joseph Recarey, Retired), gave testimony about how Epstein used other women to recruit minors to have sex with him.
+4 Most recently, a witness testified that Defendant would call him and ask him to bring over young girls that she would provide to Epstein.
+See McCawley Decl. at Exhibit 9, ROUGH Deposition at 162:8-19.
+It is against this backdrop that Defendant has filed a Transcript of motion seeking sanctions.
 The motion is a transparent effort to deflect attention from the merits of Ms. Giuffre's claim by inventing "willful" discovery violations and should be rejected in its entirety.